 Below is an exerpt from our latest edition of Crossview, our quarterly newsletter.
-Click here to read the entire Summer 2019 issue.
+Click here to read the entire Fall 2019 issue.

 Relationship with ancient Order of Malta helps expand Crosier ministries

 The members of Malta were looking to deepen their spiritual lives; they sensed among the Crosiers a religious community of priests and brothers who could help them grow spiritually while developing fraternal bonds among the members of our two communities.
 We were invited to sing at their annual Christmas gathering and provide occasional spiritual conferences at their retreats and gatherings on first Fridays of the month.
 Since then our relationship has blossomed in so many ways!